LouisRaimbault/SufRec_Fim/README.md

 In this version, the init function is not the fastest (to retrieve the database), but is more efficient for high-volume databases.

-The detail of the operation of these algorithms is specified in the corresponding scientific article.
+The detail of the operation of these algorithms is specified in the corresponding scientific article (SufRec, an algorithm for mining association rules: Recursivity and task parallelism.
+Expert    Systems with Applications, Volume 236, 121321  (2024).   https://doi.org/10.1016/j.eswa.2023.121321)

 Available databases have been compressed.
 Information about these databases is given in the databases_test folder.